What is Tu Bishvat - Jewish New Year and How to Celebrate

 Photo: My Jewish Learning |

-The kabbalists (mystics) of Israel in the 16th and 17th centuries developed on those traditions, producing a Tu BiShvat ceremony that is somewhat like to the Passover seder.
-They would meet in their houses on the eve of Tu Bishvat for a 15-part banquet, with each dish featuring a food related to the region.
-In between lessons, they would read from a collection of tree-related passages from the Bible, the Talmud, and the mystical Zoharm called P'ri Eitz Hadar (The Fruit of the Goodly Tree), which demonstrates reformjudaism.
+Building on these customs, Israel's kabbalists (mystics) in the 16th and 17th centuries created a Tu BiShvat ceremony that bears some resemblance to the Passover seder.
+On the eve of Tu Bishvat, they would get together at their homes for a fifteen-course feast that featured foods unique to the area in each dish.
+Between lessons, they would read from P'ri Eitz Hadar (The Fruit of the Goodly Tree), a collection of tree-related passages from the Bible, the Talmud, and the mystical Zoharm that illustrates reformjudaism.

-Today, Tu BiShvat is more of an environmental holiday: a day to commemorate the Jewish obligation to protect the environment and a festival for planting trees for both Israeli Jews and Jews worldwide.
-The Jewish National Fund, or JNF (often also known by its Hebrew name, Keren Kayemet L'Yisrael, or KKL), is credited with much of the credit for the tremendous joy and spirit of the holiday as a direct result of the significant work of JNF.
-The JNF reintroduced the holiday of Tu BiShvat to be about tree-planting, which became connected with the Zionist spirit.
-Historically, JNF emphasized the importance of planting trees in Israel as part of cultivating the land.
+Today, Tu BiShvat is more of an environmental holiday, marking the Jewish responsibility to preserve the environment and serving as a celebration for planting trees for Jews in Israel and around the world.
+Much of the credit for the immense happiness and spirit of the holiday goes to the Jewish National Fund, or JNF (often also known by its Hebrew name, Keren Kayemet L'Yisrael, or KKL).
+This is because of the tremendous work that JNF does.
+The JNF reintroduced Tu BiShvat as a tree-planting holiday, which came to be associated with Zionism.
+In the past, JNF has highlighted how crucial it is to plant trees in Israel as part of land cultivation.

 What to Eat on Tu B'Shevat?